+According to Appendix 3. of the governmental decree, activities that do not reach the minimum level specified in appendix 3, or the requirements laid down in said appendix are not fulfilled in cases specified by governmental decree, the inspectorate, without any pre inspection process will inspect through other authority (water law) or professional authority procedure, if the activity has presumably caused environmental effects.

+If the inspectorate has ruled, through the authority or professional authority procedure that the activity may cause considerable environmental effect, then based on the environmental impact assessment, an environmental permit is required.

 Before reaching a decision, the competent authority has to examine the merit of all comments received.
 The decision is made public by way of a notice drawn up in accordance with the Administrative Procedures Code, the Environment Act and Government Decree 314/2005.
 (XII.
 25.).
 When the decision becomes final, it is also made public in its entirety by the authority in accordance with the Administrative Procedures Code and the Environment Act.